backdrop-contrib/schema/README.md

 ## Installation

-Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules)
+Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

 Visit admin/structure/schema to get a full report and find possible mismatches.

+## Issues

+Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/schema/issues).

 ## Current maintainers